 - Full Example: The full command for setting up Gmail as an email service in Mozilla Firefox is:

 navigator.registerProtocolHandler("mailto", "https://mail.google.com/mail/u/0/?hl=en&view=cm&tf=1&fs=1&to=%s", "Gmail")

-(How to change the default email program in Mozilla Firefox tested with Mozilla Firefox 62; updated October 2018)
+(How to set the default email program in Firefox tested with Mozilla Firefox 71; updated December 2019)